We Should All Be Feminists: Reception

 In The Telegraph, Rupert Hawksley said of We Should All Be Feminists: "it just might be the most important book you read all year."
-The Independent selected it as a book of the year, for it "would be the book I'd press into the hands of girls and boys, as an inspiration for a future 'world of happier men and happier women who are truer to themselves'".
-In The Progressive, Julia Burke praised Adichie's "great gift of distilling concepts that could otherwise be too academic, too heady, into what feels like a line your wise older sister just uttered while fixing her hair."
+The Independent selected it as a book of the year, for it "would be the book I'd press into the hands of girls and boys, as an inspiration for a future 'world of happier men and happier women who are truer to themselves'."
+In The Progressive magazine, Julia Burke praised Adichie's "great gift of distilling concepts that could otherwise be too academic, too heady, into what feels like a line your wise older sister just uttered while fixing her hair."

 In December 2015, the Swedish Women's Lobby and publisher Albert Bonniers revealed that the book would be distributed to every 16-year-old high school student in Sweden, with the intention that it will "work as a stepping stone for a discussion about gender equality and feminism".
 The effort is supported by the UN Association of Sweden, the Swedish Trade Union Conferation, the Order of the Teaspoon, Unizon and Gertrud Åström.
 They "hope that teachers will integrate We Should All Be Feminists into their teaching, and will be distributing discussion guidelines to help".

 In September 2016, designer Maria Grazia Chiuri, the first female creative director in the 70-year history of the fashion house Dior, at her premiere show for the brand featured a T-shirt bearing the statement: "We Should All Be Feminists".

 Adichie's book is excerpted in Margaret Busby's 2019 anthology New Daughters of Africa.